-In terms of grenades, you can select from a few different types outside of the typical Common Grenade.
+When it comes to grenades, you can select a few different types outside of the typical Common Grenade.
 These include the vaulted Boogie Bomb, Stink Bomb, and Impulse Grenade.
-Most of these grenades can be easily ignored but we can’t help but love the Boogie Bomb.
-It’s a meme for a reason as it opens up your enemies to a heartbreaking loss.
+Most of these grenades are less than impressive, but we can’t help but love the Boogie Bomb.
+It’s a meme for a reason: It opens up your enemies to a heartbreaking loss.

-Oh, and remember the Boom Bow from the sniper category?
+There’s also the Boom Bow from the sniper category.
 It returns here as one of the best explosives.
 Giving 100 damage to players and 40 to buildings, it’s one heck of a long-range rocket launcher.
-Like everything else in this class, be very careful when using it at close-range, less you fall victim to your own arrows.
+But like everything else in this class, you must be very careful when using it in close-range.
+Otherwise, you might fall victim to your own arrows.

-However, in terms of heavy weapons and explosives, the minigun shouldn’t be ignored either.
-This heavy weapon will tear through just about anything and anyone quickly.
-While not necessarily the best choice for taking out enemies due to its unwieldy nature, it’s perfect for taking out buildings and setting up for a Victory Royale using a sniper rifle, assault rifle, or shotgun.
-If you can take down Brutus in the Grotto, however, you’ll earn Brutus’ minigun, a souped-up variety that offers 21 damage to both players and buildings.
-Its DPS clocks in at a ridiculous 252 — making it one of the best weapons of any class — and comes with little to no recoil.
+In terms of heavy weapons and explosives, don’t overlook the minigun, either.
+This massive weapon will tear through just about anything and anyone quickly.
+It’s not necessarily the best choice for taking out enemies due to its unwieldy nature.
+However, it’s perfect for taking out buildings and setting up for a Victory Royale.
+You can use the minigun in conjunction with a sniper rifle, assault rifle, or shotgun.
+If you can take down Brutus in the Grotto, you’ll earn Brutus’ minigun, too.
+Brutus’ gun is a souped-up variety that offers 21 damage to both players and buildings.
+Its DPS clocks in at a ridiculous 252 — making it one of the best weapons of any class — and has little to no recoil.
 If you see one of these heading your way, it’s best to sprint in the opposite direction.

 - The best weapons in Apex Legends